bckuwar/Getting-and-Cleaning-Data/CodeBook.md

-#Codebook for Human Activity Recognition Using Smartphone Data Set
+#Codebook for Tidy Data Set Created for Course Project

 # Introduction:
 This codebook describes the data file “tidyData.txt” that was generated from data obtained from UCI Machine Learning Repository.
 Here are the links to the source: